 10 Facts That Will Change How You View Thomas Edison

-Many people were taught when they were young that Thomas Edison invented the lightbulb, and when they were older the Internet told them they were wrong.
-Now, many confused people are wondering what exactly is going on and what all the confusion is about.
-Well, as it turns out with many things, the answer is a little complicated.
+Many people were taught when they were young that Thomas Edison invented the lightbulb, and when they were older, the Internet told them they were wrong.
+Now, many confused people wonder what exactly is going on and what all the confusion is about.
+Well, as it turns out, with many things, the answer is a little complicated.
 And, as is often the case with inventions, more than one person deserves credit.
-Back in 1875, two men named Woodward and Evans designed a primitive lightbulb which they patented, but they were never able to make the money to experiment with it properly and come up with a good, working prototype.
+Back in 1875, two men named Woodward and Evans designed a primitive lightbulb that they patented, but they could never make money to experiment with it properly and come up with a good, working prototype.
 Around the same time period, another man named Joseph Swan was also working on a lightbulb.
 That was when Edison entered the story.
 He saw potential in the lightbulb idea and purchased the rights from Woodward and Evans.

-While multiple people were working on something similar, and he bought the rights to the idea, Edison and his researchers still spent years in the laboratory in order to make the lightbulb into something worth using.
-Edison did not invent the lightbulb, but for all practical purposes he was the first to make one that lasted long enough to be used.
+While multiple people were working on something similar, and he bought the rights to the idea, Edison and his researchers still spent years in the laboratory to make the lightbulb into something worth using.
+Edison did not invent the lightbulb, but he was the first to make one that lasted long enough to be used for any practical purposes.
 His first attempts lasted a little over half a day, but eventually his efforts led to a bulb that could burn for 1,200 hours.
-We also tend to take for granted all the little switches and fuse boxes that make the lightbulb work and keep us from electrocuting ourselves—that was Edison’s work, too.
+We also tend to take for granted all the little switches and fuse boxes that make the lightbulb work and keep us from electrocuting ourselves—that was Edison’s work too.

-Many people think that alternating current (AC) beat direct current (DC), and that was the end of the story.
+Many people think that alternating current (AC) beats direct current (DC), which was the end of the story.
 Also, as it has become a part of the Tesla versus Edison narrative, it has reached a point where it’s almost seen by some people on a moral scale—as in, right versus wrong.
-However, while alternating current did beat out direct current for a lot of things, and it is still the main system used to deliver our power, the truth is that DC is actually better for some applications, and it is used very commonly today.
+However, while alternating current did beat out direct current for many things, and it is still the main system used to deliver our power, the truth is that DC is actually better for some applications.
+And it is used very commonly today.
 For example, nearly all of our cell phones, computers, and other electronic devices charge using DC power—they all require a DC adapter to plug into the wall.

 8His Rivalry With Tesla Is Greatly Exaggerated